 Meanwhile, groups of patients receiving poor communication can cause average HCAHPS scores to sink.
 Those who’d prefer speaking in their first language but must try English may represent a bigger improvement opportunity.

-Non-native-speaking patients sometimes suffer with intermittent interpretations or none at all.
+Non-native-speaking patients sometimes suffer from intermittent interpretations or none at all.
 This area can be a hospital’s blind spot in terms of the patient experience.
 The results can emerge in formal or informal public reporting.

-These unclear or infrequent messages represent an untapped potential to improve on a patient satisfaction survey like the HCAHPS.
+These unclear or infrequent messages represent an untapped potential to improve a patient satisfaction survey like the HCAHPS.
 Best of all, language services don’t incur a blanket cost regardless of usage.
 A comprehensive language solution, like hospital interpreting, is billed on an on-demand basis.